 I am really surprised yet everybody is and even that 80’s champion congratulated me.

-He is blocker which is considered as a wall.
+He is a blocker that is considered a wall.
 Many loopers failed on breaking his barrier and turned into lobbying during the game.
 Today I loop killed him from both wings, beat him 3-2 with 11-6 on the final game.

 Thank you very much coach, I enjoy the progress that I achieved with the help of my dad (he is still giving advice) and your suggestions.